Citizens have a role to play in decision-making for urban sanitation planning. But, meaningfully engaging with citizens is not an easy process.

 About the author, Jean-Marie Ily of GRET

-Jean-Marie Ily is technical advisor and sanitation/solid waste management program coordinator for GRET in Senegal and Mauritania.
-He graduated from the Institut d’Etudes Politiques de Rennes with a master’s degree in utilities management.
+Jean-Marie Ily is a technical advisor and sanitation/solid waste management program coordinator for GRET in Senegal and Mauritania.
+He graduated from the Institut d’Etudes Politiques de Rennes with a master’s degree in utility management.
 His areas of expertise are:

-From 2006 to 2013 he carried out various missions either studies or project implementation for NGOs and French cooperation in Africa, Latin America and Asia.
-He joined GRET in 2013, giving back-up support and advice to GRET staff in Senegal and Mauritania and to private and public partners.
+From 2006 to 2013, he carried out various missions either studies or project implementation for NGOs and French cooperation in Africa, Latin America and Asia.
+He joined GRET in 2013, giving backup support and advice to GRET staff in Senegal and Mauritania and private and public partners.

 About GRET – Groupe de Recherches et d’Echanges Technologiques

-Founded in 1976, GRET is an international development NGO which acts on the ground all the way up to the policy arena, with the aim of providing durable and innovative answers to the challenges of poverty and inequalities.
+Founded in 1976, GRET is an international development NGO which acts on the ground up to the policy arena, intending to provide durable and innovative answers to the challenges of poverty and inequalities.
 Its professionals provide lasting, innovative solutions for fair development in the field and work to positively influence policy.
 GRET’s 771 professionals work on 150 projects per year in 28 countries.
-GRET works at international to national and local levels.
+GRET works at international national and local levels.

 In Senegal and Mauritania specifically, GRET:

-– working in pilot systems for faecal sludge management or working on a sewer system on the city of Saint-Louis;
+working in pilot systems for faecal sludge management or working on a sewer system in the city of Saint-Louis;

 The concept of “demand” in sanitation reflects the level of satisfaction people have with their lives and informs them of their priorities, practices, expectations, capacity and willingness to pay according to the levels of service offered.
 It makes it possible to understand the existing situation and the situation to be reached from the point of view of the users of the service and not from a purely technical point of view.
 (Source: Gret, Memento de l’Assainissement, to be published soon)